 There is no proof of this in this accident so far, but the CHP will likely review the driver’s previous week to determine if him falling asleep at the wheel makes sense.
 Truck driver fatigue is a very real problem on our highways and leads to a multitude of devastating accidents.

 A key issue in this wreck was the fire after the initial crash as this is what likely killed the driver.
 Fires are not uncommon with big rig accidents.
 In fact, one day after this accident on 19 June, a big rig caught fire in Duarte after crashing into another vehicle.
 However, understanding the cause of the fire is still important because fires in semi-truck accidents may be caused by a mechanical defect.

 Commercial trucks typically run on diesel fuel.
 Diesel fuel has a much higher ignition point than gasoline.
 This means commercial trucks are actually less likely to catch fire because a ruptured fuel tank alone is likely insufficient for igniting a fire.

 A semi-truck accident needs an additional spark to ignite the fuel and cause a fire.
 This spark typically comes from an issue in the engine, a wiring problem, or some other feature of the area of the crash.

 Potential NTSB Investigation

-The National Transportation Safety Board (NTSB) may investigate this accident to determine if their was a defect in the truck or in the highway that contributed to the accident.
+The National Transportation Safety Board (NTSB) may investigate this accident to determine if there was a defect in the truck or in the highway that contributed to the accident.
 If NTSB investigators do find a flaw in either the engine or the highway, the engine manufacturer or the government may be liable for damages.